DryKISS/industryui.com/components/atoms/grid/README.md

 The grid is a flexible layout tool, allowing a website to respond to device constraints.

+Creates a container for the Grid based layout.
+This container can be fluid or fixed based on the UI breakpoints.

 ## Links

 - [Wix Storybook](https://github.com/wix/wix-style-react/tree/master/src/Grid)